fvmassoli/Tensorflow-Traffic-Sign-Classifier/writeup_template.md

 As we can see from the previous figure, there isn't a uniform population among the 43 sign classes.
 In order to avoid biases towards more populated classes we need to augment the data (see next section).

-Before that I preprocessed the data by normalizing and greyscaling them.
+Before data augmentation I preprocessed the data by normalizing and greyscaling them.
 This helps the training phase since, for example, our neural net will have to deal with only one color channel instead of three (we are looking for shape features not colored ones).